vinoth-commits/Lending-Club-Case-Study/README.md

 ## General Information
 - Provide general information about your project here.

       As the largest online loan marketplace, the company specializes in facilitating personal, business, and medical loans.
       Borrowers can conveniently obtain lower interest loans through a streamlined online interface.

 - What is the background of your project?

       Lending loans to risky applicants is the largest source of financial loss.
       Credit loss is the amount of money lost by the lender when the borrower refuses to pay or runs away with the money owed.
+      Identification of such applicants using exploratory data analysis (EDA) is the aim of this case study.

 - What is the business probem that your project is trying to solve?

       The study focuses on identifying factors that may contribute to loan applicants defaulting on their payments.
+      The company wants to understand the driving factors behind loan default.  i.e. the variables which are strong indicators of default.
+      The company can utilise this knowledge for its portfolio and risk assessment.

 - What is the dataset that is being used?

       loan.csv

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions

-Explain the results of univariate, bivariate analysis etc. in business terms

 - Conclusion 1: